How to Transfer Emails From One Gmail Account to Another ?

 Bottom Line: This method is appropriate for small mailboxes but falls short when it comes to forward emails to one Gmail account to another from a large mailbox.

-Method 2: Move Emails from One Gmail Account to Another via Google Takeout
+Method 2: Move Emails from One Gmail Account to Another Using Google Takeout

-- Click on “create export”.
-Google will email you a download link.
+- Once you click on “Create export” you will receive an email with a download link.

 Advantages: